 Gallbladder removal surgery, or cholecystectomy, is a standard procedure for gallstones.
-The gallbladder is a small organ that forms part of the digestive system but is not essential for survival.
-The removal of this organ can lead to weight loss, which people can manage through a healthful diet and regular exercise.
+The removal of the gallbladder can lead to weight loss, which people can manage through a healthful diet and regular exercise.

 Gallstones can also cause blockages in the duct of the gallbladder and the duct between the liver and pancreas.
 These can lead to further complications, such as pancreatitis, which is inflammation of the pancreas.

 The gallbladder stores bile, which is a substance that the liver produces.
 Bile breaks down fats for digestion.
 Without the gallbladder, the body cannot store as much bile, and it does not break down as much fat.

 While the possible immediate adverse effects of surgery, such as diarrhea, may lead to weight loss in the short term, gallbladder removal may actually lead to

 In this article, we explain what causes these weight changes and how to manage them.
 We also cover other ways in which gallbladder removal can affect health.

 Weight loss is common ahead of and after gallbladder removal.
 A doctor will request that people follow a low fat diet leading up to the surgery.

 Directly following the procedure, side effects may include loss of appetite, nausea, and diarrhea.

 However, it is essential to resume a regular, healthful diet after surgery.
 The safest ways to manage weight include: